Surgical management

 - identify diameter and thickness

-- trial stem
+- ream humerus and trial stem

 - important to assess height